Enhance your Prime Day and festive strategy with Sponsored Display

 - Product targeting: Build consideration among audiences considering similar or complementary products and categories to yours.

-- Views (US only): Drive conversion and consideration with remarketing placements that appear off Amazon and direct back to a product detail page.
+- Views (US only): Drive conversion and consideration with remarketing placements that appear wherever they spend time and direct back to a product detail page.
 This strategy allows you to reach high-intent audiences who have viewed your detail page, or similar detail pages.

 Let’s say, for example, that you sell baseball equipment.
 You might use product targeting to drive consideration among audiences browsing detail pages of other sports equipment, or complementary products like athletic apparel with ads that may appear in high-visibility above-the-fold placements.
-You might also use views remarketing to reengage audiences who previously viewed your product’s detail pages, with placements that appear off Amazon.
+You might also use views remarketing to reengage audiences who previously viewed your product’s detail pages, with placements that appear wherever they spend time.

 Four ways you can use Sponsored Display to help grow your business in Q4